Shevnon/Coffee_Shop_Sales_Mysql_and_Excel/README.md

 2. Implement a loyalty program to reward repeat customers with discounts, freebies, or exclusive offers, incentivizing return visits.
 3. Collaborate with local businesses, offices, or events to promote your coffee shop and reach new customers through partnerships or sponsorships.
 4. Host coffee tasting events, workshops, or themed promotions to attract customers and educate them about your coffee offerings.
-5. Target persific demographic group.
+5. Target percific demographic group.
 6. Streamline operations to ensure quick service during peak hours.
 Consider mobile ordering options or drive-thru services for added convenience.
 7. Collect feedback from customers regularly to understand their preferences and areas for improvement.
 Use this data to refine your offerings and services.